cosmos/cosmos-sdk/docs/intro/sdk-app-architecture.md

 Tendermint is an application-agnostic engine that is responsible for handling the *networking* and *consensus* layers of your blockchain.
 In practice, this means that Tendermint is reponsible for propagating and ordering transaction bytes.
 Tendermint Core relies on an eponymous Byzantine-Fault-Tolerant (BFT) algorithm to reach consensus on the order of transactions.
 For more on Tendermint, click [here](https://tendermint.com/docs/introduction/introduction.html).

 Tendermint consensus algorithm works with a set of special nodes called *Validators*.
 Validators are responsible for adding blocks of transactions to the blockchain.
 At any given block, there is a validator set V. A validator in V is chosen by the algorithm to be the proposer of the next block.
-This block is considered valid if more than two thirds of V signed it twice, and if all the transactions that it contains are valid.
+This block is considered valid if more than two thirds of V signed a *[prevote](https://tendermint.com/docs/spec/consensus/consensus.html#prevote-step-height-h-round-r)* and a *[precommit](https://tendermint.com/docs/spec/consensus/consensus.html#precommit-step-height-h-round-r)* on it, and if all the transactions that it contains are valid.
 The validator set can be changed by rules written in the state-machine.
 For a deeper look at the algorithm, click [here](https://tendermint.com/docs/introduction/what-is-tendermint.html#consensus-overview).

 The main part of a Cosmos SDK application is a blockchain daemon that is run by each node in the network locally.
-If less than two thirds of the *validator set* is byzantine (i.e. malicious), then each node should obtain the same result when querying the state at the same time.
+If less than one third of the *validator set* is byzantine (i.e. malicious), then each node should obtain the same result when querying the state at the same time.

 ## ABCI